Dragonmystic707/exalted-reincarnated/docs/System/General_System.md

 The setting of *Exalted* encourages wild, ambitious, and perhaps dangerous actions of the characters.
-When a player describes their character doing a “cool” action, the Storyteller should reward them.
+When a player describes their character doing their action in a fun and creative way, the Storyteller should reward them.
+If the action described is reasonable and adds to the Scene, the Storyteller should simply let the Player dictate what happens without a roll—if a (non-clumsy) character swings from a chandelier in order to drop down on top of an enemy, don’t slow that down with an Athletics roll.

-When a player performs a stunt, they get **+2 Dice** for their action, and are given more lenience on what actions they are able to perform.

-The guiding philosophy of stunts is the “Rule of Cool.”
-If the stated action is “cool” and enhances an existing action, it should both be allowed and encouraged—even if it is not technically allowed.

-There are limits to Stunting.
-A Player cannot dictate the actions or emotions of characters, for example, and the Storyteller reserves the right to reject or alter the stated effects of the stunt as needed.

-### Assisting

-A player may assist another character, granting them +2 dice.
-The receiving character may only accept one Assist per roll.

-The Receiving Player may both accept an Assist, as well as stunt their own action.

-Assisting is considered a Simple Action.
+If a roll is still required, the Storyteller should grant +2 Dice (or +1 to a Defense) for the action being performed—a reward and encouragement to others to engage with the setting and scenery.
+That said, Stunts should be kept short and sweet to keep the momentum of the game moving forward.

+Stunts should operate off of the “Rule of Cool,” and may bend the rules a bit, both of reality and the game—such as falling great distances to land perfectly in a pose.

 Essence
 -------

-Essence is the fundamental energy that flows through the world, all creatures, and mortals.
-Exalts are able to guide their own Essence flows to create powerful effects upon the world, called Charms.
+Essence is the fundamental energy that flows through the world, all creatures, and mortals—an energy that Exalts are naturally able to wield to their advantage.
 A character’s Essence Rating is a measure of how in tune the character is with the flows of energy through and surrounding them.
 Much like an Attribute, it ranges between 1 and 5 for Exalts.
 Mortals have a Rating of 0.

 The Rating of Essence cannot be directly trained.
 Instead, it only increases in rating as the character gains xp.